 - Migrate to HTTP/2.
 HTTP/2 addresses many performance problems inherent in HTTP/1.1, such as concurrent request limits and the lack of header compression.

-- Expedite the delivery of resources using resource
+- Download resources earlier using resource

 rel=preloadis one such resource hint that allows early fetches of critical resources before the browser would otherwise discover them.
 This can have a pronounced positive effect on page rendering and lowering Time to Interactive when used judiciously.